softwareguru/airflowsummit-website/content/speakers/xiaodong-deng/_index.md

 ---
 title: "Xiaodong Deng"
-designation: "Apache Airflow PMC member & Committer; Software Engineer @ Apple ASE Data Pipelines Team;"
+designation: "Apache Airflow PMC member & Committer; Software Engineer @ Apple"
 images:
  - /images/speakers/xiaodong-deng.jpg
 twitter: https://twitter.com/xiaodongdeng1
 linkedin: https://www.linkedin.com/in/xd-deng
 events:
  - 2023
+ - 2024
 ---

-Xiaodong is currently working as software engineer in Apple ASE Data Pipelines team.
-He is also one of the committers (since March 2019) and PMC members (since December 2020) of Apache Airflow.
+Xiaodong is a software engineer in Apple, as well as one of the committers (since March 2019) and PMC members (since December 2020) of Apache Airflow.
+Originally from China, Xiaodong has work experience in Singapore, Switzerland, and now in US.

-Other than coding & open source, Xiaodong also loves outdoor sports.
+Other than coding & open source, Xiaodong also loves mountain sports.
 He used to be an active trail runner, and finished races like Ultra-Trail Mt.
 Fuji (STY), TransLantau 50, and Dalian 100.
-He has become a P2 paragliding pilot recently ;-)
+He is quite into paragliding now.